dev-captain/SearchHostedWorkshop/README.md

 </div>
 <br/>

-In the web application, you'll find:
+In the hosted Atlas Search Workshop application, you'll find:

 - a Google document with step-by-step instructions
 - an embedded CodeSandbox (ready to fork for workshop attendees) with the code for the MongoDB Netflix Clone found at www.atlassearchmovies.com (https://github.com/khuaulme/AtlasSearchWorkshop2022)